-The former Königliche Forstakademie (Royal Forest Academy) [top] was opened in 1830, after the academy had been transferred to Eberswalde from Berlin.
-The (new) building was erected in 18731876 in Neo-Renaissance style.
+The former Königliche Forstakademie (Royal Forest Academy) [left, no. 1262: top picture] was opened in 1830, after the academy had been transferred to Eberswalde from Berlin.
+The (new) building was erected in 1873–1876 in Neo-Renaissance style.
 From 1946 until its closure in 1963 it was a faculty of the Humboldt-University of Berlin.
 Today, the building is used as the seat of the German Entomological Institute.
 In 1992, the Eberswalde University of Applied Sciences continued the tradition of the old forest academy.

-The picture on the bottom left of glass no. 1262 [left] and the picture on glass no. 1321 [right] shows the Kaiser-Wilhelms-Turm, erected in memory of Emperor Wilhelm I, the first emperor of Germany (r.18711888).
+The picture on the bottom left of glass no. 1262 [far left] and the picture on glass no. 1321 [near left] shows the Kaiser-Wilhelms-Turm, erected in memory of Emperor Wilhelm I, the first emperor of Germany (r.1871–1888).
 The lookout tower was inaugurated in 1896 and had a height of 54 m.
 It was located to the south of Eberswalde in the Oberheide heath and was destroyed in 1945.